defog-ai/ui-components/README.md

 ## Why do we do the linking business?

 If we let this repo use its own `react` and `react-dom` and not the one in the main project, we will have two instances of `react` and `react-dom` in the main project.
 This seems to cause to a lot of issues, the major one being usage of the exported hooks of this library.
 [Documented here in more detail by the react docs.](https://legacy.reactjs.org/warnings/invalid-hook-call-warning.html)

+# Publishing

+To publish the library, bump the version in `package.json` and run `npm publish`.

+If you want to publish a beta version:

+1. Add a tag to the version number.
+For example, `1.0.0-beta.1`.
+2. Run `npm publish --tag beta`.

 # Notes about building CSS files: